PedroMoraesFranco/PedroMoraesFranco/README.md

 I'm a **physics student** in **Federal University of São Carlos [(UFSCar)](https://www2.ufscar.br)**.

-Currently I'm working at scientific initiation in ligth atom group.
+Currently I'm working at scientific initiation in light atom group.

 ### How to find me: